data center design

 The spine layer, on the other hand, consists of spine switches that connect the leaf switches.
 The spine switches provide high-speed and non-blocking interconnectivity between the leaf switches, forming a fully connected fabric.
 This allows for efficient and predictable traffic patterns, as any leaf switch can communicate directly with any other leaf switch through the spine layer.

-Lab Guide: ACI Cisco with leaf and spine.
+ACI Cisco with leaf and spine.

 The following lab guide has a leaf and spine ACI design that includes 2 leaf switches acting as the leaf layer where the workloads connect.
-Then, we have a spine connected to the leaf.
+Then, we have a spine attached to the leaf.
 When the ACI hardware installation is done, all Spines and Leafs are linked and powered up.
 Once the basic configuration of APIC is completed, the Fabric discovery process starts working.

 Note: IFM process